Make an Appointment

 Follow up visits will be allocated up to 20 minutes for a simple problem and up to 30 minutes for complex problems.

 We encourage you to have an ongoing relationship with your family doctor (GP) and we ask that you obtain a referral from your GP prior to the consultation.
 If you have a current GP referral then you are able to claim a Medicare rebate.
 The referral will relate to a specific problem and is valid for 12 months.
-If you need advice about another problem as well then you are required by Medicare to obtain a separate referral.
+If you need advice about another problem after the first consultation then you are required by Medicare to obtain a separate referral.

-Referrals from other specialists are only valid for 3 months and this includes a newborn referral from your obstetrician.
+Referrals from other specialists are only valid for 3 months.

-For families who prefer not to, or are unable to, obtain a referral from their GP, we are still happy to see you.
+For families who prefer not to, or are unable to, obtain a referral from their GP or do not have medicare entitlements, then we are still happy to see you.
 The fees will be the same but you won't be able to claim a Medicare rebate.

 Your child health nurse or GP usually performs well child checks.
 However, some families choose to see a paediatrician instead.
 We are happy to provide this service to you, but this will only attract a Medicare rebate if you have a valid referral.